SuvarneshKM/youtube-to-mp3/README.md

-# YouTube links to mp3 converter
+# YouTube links to mp3 converter (Python3)
-## Bulk convert YouTube links in .txt file to mp3 format in the command line (using Python3).
+## Bulk convert YouTube links in .txt file to mp3 format in the command line.

 # Install